Travel

 1 – Agencies are responsible to collect payment from travelers who were overpaid when reimbursed.

-1 – Travelers who can’t use Concur must use the form FI 51: Travel reimbursement request.
-Travelers must include the necessary documentation listed in section B.
+1 Travelers who can’t use Concur must use the form FI 51: Travel reimbursement request and FI 40: Mileage reimbursement.
+Travelers must include the necessary documentation listed in section C.

-3 – Reimbursements must be entered and approved in FINET instead of Concur.
+3 Reimbursements must be entered and approved in Vantage Financial instead of Concur.